NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Medications/Further-Information.page.md

 <h5><ins>Further information</ins></h5>

 <p>This is a mandatory element.
-GP Records cannot consistently say whether the medication has been taken or not.
+GP records cannot consistently say whether the medication has been taken or not.
 Therefore, is always set to ‘unknown’.
-It is advised not to show this element as patient / citizen reading that status of ‘unknown may feel the need to contact the GP to update the record to say is has been taken.</p>
+It is advised not to show this element as patient/citizen reading that status of ‘unknown may feel the need to contact the GP to update the record to say is has been taken.</p>

 ---